antoniowd/antoniowd/README.md

 ### I'm Antonio Martin - Full Stack Developer for some time.

+I have a good base of HTML, CSS and Javascript and an excellent domain in the technology stack of NodeJS, ReactJS, Typescript, MySQL and MongoDB.
+Working as a freelance I've developed billing, inventory and business management systems.

+In the future I want to continue improving my knowledge as a programmer and create solutions that help other people.

 - 🔭 I’m currently working as a freelance
 - 🌱 I’m currently learning in the GoStack's Bootcamp, by [Rocketseat](https://rocketseat.com.br/)
 - 👯 I’m looking to collaborate with other web developers.